wenta0g/fuzz-introspector/README.md

 [![OpenSSF Scorecard](https://api.securityscorecards.dev/projects/github.com/ossf/fuzz-introspector/badge)](https://api.securityscorecards.dev/projects/github.com/ossf/fuzz-introspector)

+# My modification

+## the Dockerfile
+Change several steps to the Dockerfile to enable build on MacOS (M1)
+1. Specify amd64 build of docker image
+2. Change the patch-llvm.sh script to address a know issue in Docker desktop in mac

 # Fuzz introspector

 Fuzz introspector is a tool to help fuzzer developers to get an understanding of their fuzzer’s performance